Easy to See Why It’s Called Hiking On God’s Thumb, OR

 I captured a few last pictures of Dave on the summit.

-God’s Thumb was a Lincoln City secret for decades.
-The spread of online information combined with moves by the city to open the area has allowed many more people to experience one of the state's most beautiful spots.
+For decades, God’s Thumb remained a well-kept secret in Lincoln City.
+However, the increase in online information and efforts by the city to make the area accessible have enabled many more people to enjoy one of the state's most stunning locations.

 Now it was time for us to continue our Oregon adventures inland with a trip to Crater Lake and Mount Hood.